-Annual hydroacoustic surveys have been conducted in SD 30 in October from 2007 until 2010 with Swedish RV Argos.
-In 2011 and in 2012 the survey was performed with the Danish RV Dana and since 2013 with Finnish RV Aranda.
-This survey is coordinated by ICES within the Baltic International Acoustic Surveys (BIAS).
-The annual survey indices are collected and calculated with standardised methods within the international coordination of ICES WGBIFS and stored in international databases.
+Annual hydroacoustic surveys have been conducted in SD 30 in October from 2007 until 2010 with Swedish R/V Argos.
+In 2011 and in 2012 the survey was performed with the Danish R/V Dana, 2013-2016 with Finnish R/V Aranda, and in 2017 with R/V Dana again.
+This survey is co-ordinated by ICES within the Baltic International Acoustic Surveys (BIAS).
+The annual survey-indices are collected and calculated with standardised methods within the international coordination of ICES WGBIFS and stored in international databases.
 The actual calculations have been performed in years 2007-2012 in the Swedish marine research institute (Havsfiskelaboratoriet) by Niklas Larson and from 2013 onwards in the Natural Resources Institute Finland by Juha Lilja.

-The acoustic survey has been considered as a reliable tuning fleet and has been included into the SD 30 assessment in 2013 after an independent review process (ICES, 2015a).
+The acoustic survey has been considered a reliable tuning fleet and has been included into the SD 30 assessment in 2013 after an independent review process (ICES, 2015a).

-The acoustic estimates are used as abundance indices (tuning fleet) for the assessment.
-In the acoustic tuning fleet, age groups 1-14 (true ages) are applied (compared with former acoustic fleet the age group one was added, since it showed similar consistency between ages as older ages (Figure 1).
+The SD 30 acoustic estimates are used as abundance indices (tuning fleet) for the assessment of Gulf of Bothnia herring stock (SDs 30 & 31) (see the text table in section C, Assessment: data and method).
+In the acoustic tuning fleet, age-groups 1-9 (true ages) are applied (Figure 1).

 Figure 1.
-Consistency between consecutive age classes in acoustic tuning fleet.
+Consistency between consecutive age-classes in acoustic tuning fleet.

-The coverage of the acoustic transects and trawl samples has mostly been good (Figure 2).
+The coverage of the acoustic transects and trawlsamples has mostly been good.
 In 2012 the coverage was only half of the "normal" because of a sudden 50% reduction in funding.
 In 2014 there were problems with the fishing gear, which reduced the trawl hauls, but the spatial acoustic coverage was not affected that much.
 In 2015 a storm damaged the ship so that the most northern part of the area had to be skipped due to lack of time after fixing the damage in harbour.

-The 2012 50% reduction in the survey effort, as well as the 2014 and 2015 results were, however, considered acceptable for the index by the survey expert working group, ICES WGBIFS (ICES, 2013; ICES, 2015; ICES, 2016).
+The 2012, 50% reduction in the survey effort, as well as the 2014 and 2015 results were, however, considered acceptable for the index by the survey expert working group, WGBIFS (ICES, 2013; ICES, 2015; ICES, 2016, ICES, 2017; ICES, 2018).

-The survey is based on IBAS (International Baltic Acoustic Survey) manual (ICES, 2016) with the aim of 60 Nm of acoustic transect and two trawl hauls per statistical rectangle.
-In the catch sampling length distributions at least 300 fish are measured in 0,5 cm length classes and ten individuals from all prevailing length class are aged per rectangle, comprising normally of about 20 000 length measurements and 2600 age readings annually.
+The survey is based on IBAS (International Baltic Acoustic Survey) manual (ICES, 2016) with the aim of 60 Nm of acoustic transect and 2 trawl hauls per statistical rectangle.
+In the catch sampling, at least 300 fish are measured in 0.5 cm length-classes for length distributions, and 10 individuals from all prevailing length-classes are aged per rectangle, comprising normally about 20 000 length-measurements and 2600 age-readings annually.